ThatKaleGuy/rh-ty-blog.github.io/docs/_posts/2025-11-17-Noah_O_Hara.markdown

 19/11/25:
 I enjoyed yesterday, i managed to code a deck of cards, its absolutely scuffed, essentially being a random number generator and 52 if statements in a row but it works so im quite happy with it, im looking forward to the engineering task later on at 14:00 so that should be fun

+20/11/25
+Yesterday was fun, we got to learn about the Bash language which was a lot harder to grasp than Python but it was nice to be able to see the actual differences between the two and kind of get a feel for just how different two coding languages can be even if theyre just doing the same thing, i enjoyed it quite a lot.
+There was a presentation on the history of cloud computing which was fun as well, i enjoyed learning about it because its kind of something i dont really tend to think about, just use because its just a sort of constant in modern living so actually getting to see what goes into it was nice.
+At the end of the day we had an engineering task to try and build a rollercoaster out of paper straws and tape, it was quite difficult but it was fun to try and organise building something like that with a group of people as opposed to just trying to build it on our own.